 TAX RATES: For experience-rated employers, the State's basic unemployment insurance rate ranges from 0.1% to 8.0% depending on the employer's benefit wage ratio and the State's experience factor.
 In addition, all assessed employers are charged a supplemental assessment of 0.2%.
-The effective assessment rate equals the basic rate plus (+) the supplemental assessment rate.2The minimum effective assessment rate is 0.3% and the maximum effective assessment rate is 8.2%.
-In calendar year 2021, assessments were paid on a taxable wage base of \$16,5003.
-The taxable wage base is determined by the balance in Delaware's Unemployment Insurance Trust Fund as of the preceding September 30.
+The effective assessment rate equals the basic rate plus (+) the supplemental assessment rate.
+The minimum effective assessment rate is 0.3% and the maximum effective assessment rate is 8.2%.
+In calendar year 2022, assessments were paid on a taxable wage base of \$14,5003.
+Absent legislation to the contrary, the taxable wage base is determined by the balance in Delaware's Unemployment Insurance Trust Fund as of the preceding September 30.
 Based on this Unemployment Insurance Trust Fund "trigger" methodology, the taxable wage base will be: